lyrx/ethsigner/Readme.md

 - Treat ebooks like books, limiting them to a specific  number of copies
-- There will be a script automatically editing each book by adding a signature based on an Ethereum address, plus a unique serial number.
+- There will be a script automatically editing each book by adding a signature based on an Ethereum address alongside the epub, plus injecting a unique serial number directly into the epub.
     - That will make the hash value of each copy unique.
     - Each copy can subsequently be uploaded to IPFS, maintaining uniqueness
 - Finally this project will contain scripts providing a process similar to a signing and printing